 Instant Pot Directions:

-- Add 2 tsp oil to inner pot and press saute mode.
-As the oil heats up, add ½ inch cinnamon, 4 cloves, 2 tsp fennel seeds.
+- Add 2 teaspoon oil to inner pot and press saute mode.
+As the oil heats up, add ½ inch cinnamon, 4 cloves, 2 teaspoon fennel seeds.
 Saute for 20 sec.

 - Add ginger, and green chilies.
 Saute for another 20 sec.